abisee/pointer-generator/README.md

+*Note: this code is no longer actively maintained.
+However, feel free to use the Issues section to discuss the code with other users.
+Some users have updated this code for newer versions of Tensorflow and Python - see information below and Issues section.*

+---

 This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
 For an intuitive overview of the paper, read the [blog post](http://www.abigailsee.com/2017/04/16/taming-rnns-for-better-summarization.html).

 ## Looking for test set output?